Critical Services & Supplies

 Bras d'Or Lakes

-As noted in the above charts, dockside diesel and gasoline are available in only a few places.
-Some fishing harbours have dockside fuel, generally on a 'CardLock' system that allows fish harvesters to fuel their own boats.
-In those harbours there is probably someone who can provide you fuel on a strictly cash basis.
+As noted in the above charts, dockside fuel is only available in a few places.
+Many fishing harbours have dockside fuel (often only diesel) on a 'CardLock' system that allows fish harvesters to fuel their own boats.
+In those harbours there may be a fish harvester willing to provide you fuel on a strictly cash basis.
 It would be wise to check ahead of time with the port's Harbour Authority.
 Getting fuel may take time.
 Remember, you are not at a marina, so it may take a while to find a person who can serve you.

 In some fishing harbours fuel is only available by tank truck.